Montecalvo Irpino

 Montecalvo Irpino is a town and comune in the province of Avellino, Campania, southern Italy.

-Located upon a hill oversighting Ufita Valley, the town is known for its bread (pane di Montecalvo), which is granted PAT quality mark, and Irpinia - Colline dell'Ufita DOP olive oil.
+Located upon a hill oversighting Ufita Valley, the town is known for its bread (pane di Montecalvo), which is granted the |PAT quality mark, and Irpinia - Colline dell'Ufita DOP olive oil.

 In the countryside there are the ruins of Corsano fortified village, devastated by 1656 plague and since abandoned, and Malvizza bullae, the widest mudpot field in Southern Italy.

 Geography

 Territory

 Montecalvo Irpino is located in the northern sector of the province of Avellino, on the border with Benevento.
 The municipality, built at an elevation of 2,044 ft (623 m) MSL, upstream of the confluence between the Miscano stream and the Ufita River, is part of the mountain community of Ufita.
 Its land is mostly clayey and tuffaceous, and is mainly mountainous.
-The municipal countryside covers an area of 20.67 sq mi (53.50 km²), with an altitude ranging from 151 to 700 m above sea level, with an excursion of 549 m.
+The municipal countryside covers an area of 20.67 sq mi (53.50 km2), with an altitude ranging from 151 to 700 m above sea level, with an excursion of 549 m.

 Typical of the rural territory of Montecalvo Irpino are the Malvizza Mud Volcanoes, that is the mud volcanoes that sprout in the middle of the Miscano valley.